PLangHQ/plang/Documentation/blogs/Messaging.md

 There are some Nostr clients out there.
 I recommend [Damus (iOS)](https://apps.apple.com/us/app/damus/id1628663131) and [Amethyst (Android)](https://play.google.com/store/apps/details?id=com.vitorpamplona.amethyst&hl=en).

 Download either of these clients to your phone.
-This allows us to communicate with our Plang app.
+This allows us to communicate with the Plang app we are building in this tutorial.

 After you have set it up, create a new account and find the public address by clicking your profile picture and going into your profile.